About this listing

 Clear Cafe- good food, yummy healthy drinks.
 No alcohol.
 Expat hangout.
 Hanoman.

 Black Beach Cafe - Good Italian.
-Foreign movies on 2 nights per week. (website hidden) to find out when.
+Foreign movies on 2 nights per week.
+(SENSITIVE CONTENTS HIDDEN) to find out when.
 Great sunset views of Ubud from its rooftop restaurant.
 Reasonable prices.
 Hanoman Street just south of Clear Cafe.

 Casa Taco - yep, this Tex Mex place is so good it even made it onto a list of my Bali faves.
 On the southern end of Hanoman on a curve, right side after Yoga Barn, before the gas station.